flybywiresim/docs/docs/fbw-a32nx/a32nx-api/index.md

 Many sim pilots want to use dedicated hardware or specific software to control their aircraft which goes beyond just the normal flight stick and maybe a controller for thrust.

-However hardware alone is not sufficient to control an aircraft in Microsoft Flight Simulator (or any sim).
+However, hardware alone is not sufficient to control an aircraft in Microsoft Flight Simulator (or any sim).
 Software is required to tell the sim what the different levers (axis) and buttons shall actually do.

 Most hardware (or software) vendors ship their products with a driver for their hardware which translates hardware input into software commands which are then sent to the simulator.